e-e/google-image-search/README.md

 Maximum number of results from Google CSE is 100, this app will return up to 10 at a time.
 So, if offset + number of results wanted > 100 then nothing will be returned

+This is a fork of [https://github.com/jjmax75/google-image-search](https://github.com/jjmax75/google-image-search), which uses callbacks instead of promises.